bslin99/Final_Project/index.md

 ## Results

 ### Visualizing Income
-In terms of output, the graphs below shows the percent change of Income within all Bay Area rail stations that were opened between 2010 and 2020.
+In terms of output, the choropleth maps below shows the percent change of Income within all Bay Area rail stations that were opened between 2010 and 2020.

 **Income differences within the San Francisco Bay Area:**
 ![image](https://user-images.githubusercontent.com/98051167/167046628-af4f0cfc-0ed7-4d6c-abd1-04fc59453b30.png)